-BCMM Strategic Objective 12 Outcomes Provincial Development Plan National Development Plan Sustainable Development Goals National 10 Point Plan SO1: An innovative and productive city.
-Decent employment through inclusive economic growth A skilled and capable workforce to support inclusive growth An efficient, competitive and responsive economic infrastructure network.
+BCMM Strategic Outcomes 12 National Outcomes Provincial Development Plan (EC Vision 2030) National Development Plan Sustainable Development Goals National 10 Point Plan An Innovative and Productive City Decent employment through inclusive economic growth.
+A skilled and capable workforce to support inclusive growth.
+An efficient, competitive and responsive economic infrastructure network.
 A growing, inclusive and equitable economy.
 Vibrant and equitably enabled communities.
 Unemployment rate should fall from 27% in 2011 to 14% by 2020 and to 6% by 2030.
 Total employment should rise from 13 million to 24 million.
 Ensure access to affordable, reliable, sustainable economic growth, full and productive employment and decent work for all.
 Unlocking the potential of SMMEs, cooperatives, township and rural enterprises.
-Operation Phakisa aimed growing the ocean economy and other sectors Encouraging private sector investment.
-SO2: A green city.
-Protection and enhancement of environmental assets and natural resources.
+Operation Phakisa aimed growing the ocean economy and other sectors.
+Encouraging private sector investment.
+A Green City Protection and enhancement of environmental assets and natural resources.
 A growing, inclusive and equitable economy.
-Achieve the peak, plateau and decline trajectory for greenhouse gas emissions, with the peak being achieved around 2025 By 2030, an economy-wide carbon price should be entrenched.
+Achieve the peak, plateau and decline trajectory for greenhouse gas emissions, with the peak being achieved around 2025.
+By 2030, an economy-wide carbon price should be entrenched.
 Take urgent action to combat climate change and its impacts.
 Resolving the energy challenge.
-Revitalizing agriculture and the agro-processing value chain SO3: A connected city Improve the quality of basic education.
-An educated, empowered, and innovative citizenry.
-All children should have at least two years of pre-school education.
-This implies about 2 million places About 80% of schools and learners achieve 50% and above in literacy, mathematics and science in grades 3, 6, 9.
-Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
-N/A
+Revitalizing agriculture and the agroprocessing value chain.